 Turn a plain paper cup into a squirrel with an easy craft – a craft my son enjoyed making.

 Kids can paint a white paper cup with brown acrylic paint.
 Cut out the details of the face, legs, and tail from thick brown craft paper.
-Glue them onto the paper cup to make a squirrel. ๐ถ
+Glue them onto the paper cup to make a squirrel.

 Squirrel Mask

-Kids will love these squirrel-themes masks.
+Kids will love these squirrel-themed masks.

-Print a squirrel mask template on thick craft paper.
-Kids can color and decorate the masks.
-Cut two peepholes for the kids to peek through and glue a straw or popsicle stick for kids to hold. ๐ญ
+Cut two peepholes for the kids to peek through and glue a straw or popsicle stick for the kids to hold.

-Squirrel Videos
+Fingerprint Squirrel

 Conclusion

-Please comment below if you liked any of these activities and which ones you would try at home with your kids. โค๏ธ
+Please comment below if you liked any of these activities and which ones you would try at home with your kids.